ronaldrespinoza/ticket_template/README.md

-# Parking Garage Multi-Threading and Algorithm Optimization Ticket Template
+# Github Ticket Template

-This repository contains the project structure for implementing a multi-threaded producer-consumer problem using C++ to simulate parking management in a multi-level parking garage.
-The goal is to find the best available parking spot near an elevator using advanced algorithms such as Dijkstra's Algorithm for optimal efficiency.
+This template is meant to serve as a structured way to track progress on the parking garage simulation project, helping developers stay organized and ensuring that no aspect of the problem is overlooked.

 ### Key Concepts:
 The `ticket_template.md` serves as a guide to help break down the work required for developing this solution.
 The tasks outlined are as follows: